jrmst102/mancino/README.md

 The dataset is organized to be intuitive and easy to navigate.
 Here’s a quick overview of the key directories and files you’ll find:

 - `data/`: Contains all the synthetic data files in CSV format, organized by entity (e.g., `stores.csv`, `products.csv`, `customers.csv`, `transactions.csv`).
-- `notebooks/`: Includes example Jupyter notebooks with SQL queries and Python scripts to help you get started with basic analysis and visualization.
+- `notebooks/`: Includes example Jupyter notebooks to help you get started with basic analysis and visualization.
+Please, look at the introduction.ipynb file for a quick start.

 ---